Weighted Blankets for Autism

 Yorkville Weighted Blankets are designed to provide calming pressure across your body, which can help anybody living with Autism.
 The blanket is made to be comfy and cool to be used all year, while the evenly distributed weight of the blankets acts a form of sensory therapy similar to being hugged or held.
 This pressure has been shown to increase serotonin and melatonin levels relaxing your body and muscles.

 While weighted blankets are of course not a replacement for any other therapy or medication, but Yorkville Blankets have been shown have benefits in calming the body and mind that can allow a restful night’s sleep and alleviate some of the tension that can go along with Autism.
-Yorkville Blankets are available in a variety of sizes, shop our store here and feel free to reach out to us with any questions if a weighted blanket makes sense for you or a loved one – we would love to help.
+Yorkville Blankets are available in a variety of sizes so please and feel free to reach out if a weighted blanket makes sense for you or a loved one – we would love to help.

 LEARNING ABOUT AUTISM SPECTRUM DISORDER